AIxCyberChallenge/example-crs-architecture/docs/api/README.md

 ## Viewing the UI

-The provided Mock Competition API (scantron) will serve the swagger UI at `/swagger/index.html`.
+The provided Example Competition API will serve the swagger UI at `/swagger/index.html`.
 The spec is served at `/swagger/doc.json`
 Competitors may find it useful to do something similar for their CRS.

 Most webserver frameworks will have a package that can be used to help serve the UI.
 If this is not possible or you do not wish to use a third-party package,